 In the Netherlands, where I come from, cardiovascular disease is the number two cause of death.
 In other Western countries, it will probably be the same.
 Nature has given us several plants that can help with these types of ailments.

-The one I am going to describe in this monograph is one of my favourites: the white horse chestnut, Aesculus hippocastanum.
-Not just because it is such a beautiful tree to have in your garden, but mostly because you can do so much with it.
+The one I am going to describe in this monograph is many people’s favourite: the common horse chestnut, Aesculus hippocastanum.
+Not just because it is such a beautiful tree to have in your garden, but also because of the wide range of things you can do with it.

-The medicinal properties of the horse chestnut are quite specific.
-This plant effects blood, veins and arteries and therefore has an effect on all kinds of related disorders, such as thrombosis, venous congestion and unwanted bleeding.
+The medicinal properties of horse chestnut are quite specific.
+This plant works on blood vessels and therefore has an effect on all kinds of related disorders, such as thrombosis, venous congestion and unwanted bleeding.
 Horse chestnut has this effect on the cerebral and central vascular system, but especially on the peripheral vascular system.

-The leaves are compound hand-shaped and have 5 to 7 obovate leaf segments.
-The white flowers bloom in imposing thyrsi at stem apex, composed of racemes with cincinni, which can be up to 30 centimetres in size.
+The leaves are compound palmate and have five to seven obovate leaf segments.
+The white flowers bloom in imposing thyrsi at stem apex, composed of racemes with cincinni, which can be up to 30 cm in size.
 The strong honey-sweet scent of these inflorescences is striking.